Department of Health, Education, and Welfare (HEW)

 • Educational studies

-Otherwise—nothing.
-No explicit, primary, or urgent K–12 student performance mandate to:
+There was no K–12 student performance mandate to:

-• Verify performance results
+• Verify K-12 performance results

 Key code 190, 191